 Why do my gums bleed when I brush my teeth?

-Bleeding gums are not normal and should be addressed.
+Bleeding gums are not normal and you should visit our dentist for recommendations.
 If your gums bleed regularly, contact Claremont Dental Institute.

 At Claremont Dental Institute, our dentists screen for gum disease as part of our routine dental exams.
-We provide comprehensive treatment options for restoring health to smiles affected by all stages of gum disease.
-The dentist determines the course of treatment by the overall health of the patient’s smile as well as the stage and progression of the gum disease.
-We combined state-of-the-art dental technology, laser therapy, and deep cleanings to help patients repair and rebuild healthy, stable, beautiful smiles.
+We provide comprehensive periodontal treatment options for restoring health to smiles affected by all stages of gum disease.
+Our dentist determines the course of treatment by the overall health of the patient’s smile as well as the stage and progression of the gum disease.
+We combine state-of-the-art dental technology, laser therapy, and deep cleanings to help stop bleeding gums and rebuild healthy, stable, beautiful smiles for our patients.

 Healthy gums are essential for a stable, functional smile.
 Gum tissues help to hold teeth in place and protect the tooth root from exposure or damage.
-Gum disease compromises the gum tissue and causes the gum line to recede.
-Claremont Dental Institute offers laser treatment that promotes healing and recontours the gumline repairing damage caused by gum disease.
+But when gum disease takes hold, it compromises the gum tissue and causes the gum line to recede.
+Our dentists at Claremont Dental Institute offer painless laser treatments to promote healing and recontour the gum line, and repair damage caused by gum disease.

-Left untreated, gum disease can begin to impact your bodily health.
-Gum disease has been linked to higher rates of cardiovascular disease, inflammation, heart attacks, and strokes.
+Without treatment, gum disease can begin to impact your bodily health.
+Gum disease has been associated with a higher rate of cardiovascular disease, inflammation, heart attacks, and strokes.
 Patients with diabetes or those who are obese have a higher risk of developing gum disease.

 Patients with gum disease are more prone to: